 Prevent in Schools

-- Between April 2017 and the end of March 2014, Channel (Channel is the multi-agency approach to identify and provide support to individuals who are at risk of being drawn into terrorism) received a total of 1450 referrals for young people under 18 years of age at the time they were referred.' - National Channel Referral Figures, ACPO
+Between April 2007 and the end of March 2014, they received a total of 1450 referrals for young people under 18 years of age at the time they were referred.' - National Channel Referral Figures, ACPO

-Recommendation on areas of policy and procedures your education establishment should consider.
+Areas of policy and procedures that education establishments should be aware of.

 - Are your teaching staff able to recognise when a pupil might be at risk of engaging in violent extremist activity or be coerced / groomed into engaging with extremist type ideology?
 Would your staff know whom to contact in the first instance for advice and be confident to engage with the young person?